-- bucket (str) s3 bucket to look for keys in - prefix (str) The prefix to use for the s3 keys - time_delta (Optional [datetime.timedelta]) If used, should specify how far back the to look for files on s3.
-Default: None - extension (Optional[str]) If used, limit keys to those with the matching file extension.
-Default: None. - unsigned (bool) If True, use unsigned s3 client.
-Default: True. - reverse (bool) Reverse the sort order of the returned s3 files.
+- bucket (str) s3 bucket to look for keys in - prefix (str) The prefix to use for the s3 keys - time_delta (Optional[datetime.timedelta]) If used, should specify how far back the to look for files on s3.
+Default: None - extension (Optional [str]) If used, limit keys to those with the matching file extension.
+Default: None. - unsigned (boo1) If True, use unsigned s3 client.
+Default: True. - reverse (boo1) Reverse the sort order of the returned s3 files.
 Default: False. - w_dt (bool) If True, return list with datetime object along with key as tuple (key, datetime.datetime).
+Default: False.

-Default: False. - Returns A list of s3 keys.
-If w_dt is True, each item is a tuple of (key, datetime.datetime) of the LastModified date.
+A list of s3 keys.
+If w_dt is True, each item is a tuple of (key, datetime.datetime) of the Last-Modified date.

-Return type list
+list

+emmaa.util.strip_out_date(keystring, date_format='datetime')

-emmaa.util.strip_out_date(keystring, date_format='datetime') Strips out datestring of selected date_format from a keystring emmaa.filter_functions.filter_chem_mesh_go (agent) Filter ungrounded agents and agents grounded to MESH, CHEBI, GO unless also grounded to HMDB.
+Strips out datestring of selected date_format from a keystring emmaa.filter_functions.filter_chem_mesh_go(agent)

-3.14 Functions for node and edge filtering (emmaa. filter_functions)
+4.14 Functions for node and edge filtering (emmaa.filter_functions)